petr-kalinin/progtexts2/python_basics_en/8_addtypes.rst

 only numbers or only strings as indices.
 Python allows you to mix index types, but generally you won't need it.
 Vice versa, it will mostly be inconvenient.)

-When processing dictionaries, the commonly used term is "(dictionary) key" instead of "(array) index".
+When working with dictionaries, the commonly used term is "(dictionary) key" instead of "(array) index".
 For example, "assigning the value ``10`` to the dictionary ``d`` on the key ``3``" means ``d[3] = 10``.

 .. note::